 As 2009 progressed, I began to make some big changes that helped me eventually hit my personal stride.
 For starters, I got a layered haircut.
 I have always needed – not wanted, NEEDED – to be able to pull my hair out of my face.
 My hair is wild and unruly, and it tickles my face all damn day.
 At night, at the gym, and when I just need a break, it must go up.
 So I’d shied away from layered styles for fear that I’d never be able to pull back my locks.
 When I discovered that certain styles could be worn up and down AND provide some much-needed volume for my ‘do, it completely transformed my look.

-Here’s the first outfit I pulled from the archive that I would wear, exactly as photographed, today.
+Here’s the first outfit I pulled from the archive that I would wear, exactly as photographed, on writing this post.
 I was still fumbling a bit, but I had begun to find combinations that worked for me: Lots of dresses, fitted tops, heels, fun jewelry.
 I began to see how pieces interacted with each other, and learned the value of unbroken figure lines.

 Also notice that photos are more interestingly composed and NOT confined to white backdrops.
 I’m finally letting Husband Mike‘s skill set shine through!